rvbug/NLP/basics/README.md

   ### Matrix Addition

-`Note: this will all make sense during LSTM`
+`Note: this will all make sense while learning LSTM`

   ```python
 import numpy as np